yanil3500/swift-3-workshop/README.md

 We should now have an empty `.swift` file to work with.
 ![Imgur](http://i.imgur.com/lTFi3OR.png)

-Lets create our `Todo` class.

-We will define the class underneath the `import Foundation` line.
+We will define the class underneath the `import Foundation` line by typing the following:

-Type the following:
 ```swift
 class Todo{